 A Sailor’s First-Hand Accounts of Environmental Decline

 Myron Arms is a small-boat sailor whose observations and writings about the northern ocean have fascinated sailing enthusiasts and environmentalists for over 40 years.
 His highly acclaimed and most recent book, True North: Journeys into the Great Northern Ocean, chronicles decades of adventure and thrilling landscapes that may never be seen again.
 Another book, Servants of the Fish: A Portrait of Newfoundland after the Great Cod Collapse, is a gripping and detailed first-hand account of a major environmental disaster, including interviews of the players—the fishermen, the business people, the politicians.

 Understanding the Science Behind Global Warming

 Matthys Levy is author or co-author of several books that make complex science readily accessible to the layperson.
 These include the best-selling Why Buildings Fall Down, Structural Design in Architecture, Why the Earth Quakes, Earthquake Games, and Engineering the City.
-In his new book, Why the Wind Blows: A History of Weather and Global Warming, he tackles the most serious environmental issues facing the world today.
+In his book Why the Wind Blows: A History of Weather and Global Warming, he tackles the most serious environmental issues facing the world today.

-New Hope for Children with ADHD
+Hope for Children with ADHD